deltaquincy/eigensolvers-experiments/README.md

-# Algorithms on Eigenvalue Problems
+# Experiments on Eigenvalue Problems

 This repository contains implementations of several eigensolvers in MATLAB®: